IGM0937/AutoKait/WISHLIST.md

 ## Low level, next/immediate changes

 * Move sections away from `README.md`
-  * Create `WISHLIST.md` file for general things
-    * Move the rest to GitHub via Issues
-* Re-write and/or add more documentation
+* Write some issues based on `WISHLIST.md` on GitHub
 * Write unit tests
 * Manual testing of v0.4-beta in game